KQM-git/TCL/docs/enemy-data/mystical-beasts/whopperflowers.md

 ## Electro whopperflower

-When full of Electro energy, they can unleash a strong electric current from their crowns.
+When full of Electro Energy, they can unleash a strong electric current from their crowns.
 As such, some researchers have tried to apply them in other areas...

 ## Attacks

 * Sinks into the ground and emerges nearby.
 * With a player in melee range of the Whopperflower, it may do a short animation spinning its' leaves and doing an AoE capable of hitting a maximum of three times.
-* The Whopperflower lobs out 3 Electro orbs next to it that stay on the ground for a few seconds.
+* The Whopperflower lobs out 3 Electro Orbs next to it that stay on the ground for a few seconds.
 * The Whopperflower will close its' leaves, consuming one of the "crystals" orbiting around it.
 When a "crystal" is finished, it will create an Electro armor.
   The armor can be broken to prevent its' attack and stun it for ~15 seconds.
 If the armor is not broken for ~10 seconds, it will finish charging up its' attack.
   It will bend over, point its' top at the player, and charge up a laser blast, sending out a line of electricity on the ground in front of where the laser hit.